Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 Read: Sanity Testing Tutorial Guide for Beginner

-1. For Reliability Estimation - Software reliability has important relations with many aspects of the software, including the structure and the amount of testing it has been subjected to.
+1. For Reliability Estimation—Software reliability is related to many aspects of the software, including its structure and the amount of testing it has been subjected to.
 Testing can serve as a statistical sampling method to gain failure data for reliability estimation based on an operational profile.

 2. To Improve Quality - As computers and software are used in critical applications, the outcome of a bug can be severe.
 Bugs in critical systems have caused airplane crashes, halted trading on the stock market, and even worse.
 Bugs can cause massive disasters.

-Quality means the conformance to the specified design requirement.
-Being correct, the minimum requirement of quality means performing as required under specified circumstances.
-Debugging is a narrow view of software testing, and is performed heavily to find out design defects by the programmer.
+Quality means conformance to the specified design requirement.
+To be correct, the minimum requirement of quality means performing as required under specified circumstances.
+Debugging is a narrow view of software testing, and the programmer performs it heavily to find design defects.

 3. For Verification and Validation - Verification and validation are other vital purposes of software testing.
 Testers make claims based on interpretations of the testing results.
 We can also compare the quality of different products under the same specification based on results from the same test.
 Good software testing provides measures for all relevant factors.